-Main cast: Christopher Meloni (Agent Jonathan Montgomery), Dave Bautista (Stockwell), Adrian Grenier (Wells), Jonathon Schaech (Mims), Bruce Willis (Jeffrey Hubert)
+Main cast: Christopher Meloni (Agent Jonathan Montgomery), Dave Bautista (Stockwell), Adrian Grenier (Wells), Jonathon Schaech (Mims), and Bruce Willis (Jeffrey Hubert)

 Director: Steven C Miller

 Firstly, don’t do like I did and watch this film in Malaysian theaters – for reasons only the censors would know, several pivotal scenes (which do not contain sex stuff or other things these people would usually cut out) are removed, making this movie really incoherent as a result.
 I’m not proud of this, but I found a clear version of this movie on an illegal source and watched it after coming home from the theater absolutely befuddled, and things are a little clearer as a result.
 Then again, I have already paid to watch this film, only to get a mangled corpse of a flick, so I suppose it’s not too much of a crime to watch an illegally obtained but whole version to make sense of everything.

 So, Marauders.
 Basically, we have a bunch of masked guys running around robbing the banks owned by Jeffrey Hubert, a well-connected dude with ties to various politicians, and our FBI fellow Jonathan Montgomery is called in to lead the investigation team.
 He has his usual wisecracking, gruff sidekick cliché Stockwell and the new kid that just came on board, Wells.
 Complicating matters is the fact that the whole thing may have already been tampered with by Mims, a cop who may or may not be dirty – he has a rather unhappy history with Jonathan.
 Will the good guys catch the bad guys?
 Who are the bad guys here anyway, as it soon becomes apparent that Hubert has his own pile of dirty laundry to hide?